mdanb/epigenetic_effects_on_mutational_landscape/README.md

 `./get_scATAC_data_from_links.sh ../greenleaf_blood_bone_marrow/greenleaf_blood_bm_ftp_links.txt ../bed_files/greenleaf_pbmc_bm/migrated_to_hg19/ *gz`

-This will download the files to the directory datas/bed_files/greenleaf_pbmc_bm/migrated_to_hg19.
+This will download the files to the directory `data/bed_files/greenleaf_pbmc_bm/migrated_to_hg19`.

-Note that the fragments from this study are already aligned to hg19.
+> **Small aside**: Note that the fragments from this study are already aligned to hg19.
+However, if your data is not and you would like to run it using the mutation data we used, you will have to align > the fragments to hg19, since the mutation data we had available was aligned to hg19.